 Personal portion of operating costs

-Where an employer provides an employee with an automobile and pays the related operating costs, the employee has the option of having the operating cost benefit calculated as 50% of the gross standby charge (prior to any reimbursement by the employee).
+Where an employer provides an employee with an automobile and pays the related operating costs, the employee has the option of having the operating cost benefit calculated as 50 per cent of the gross standby charge (prior to any reimbursement by the employee).
 This method may only be used where:

-- the employee notifies the employer in writing, before the end of 2012, to have this method apply.
+-the employee notifies the employer in writing, before the end of 2013, to have this method apply.